nitindermohan/oak-new-docs/content/docs/dashboard/features-dashboard.md

 However this is far from it; system requirements, environmental variables, connection details and much more can be specified here.

 You will have to choose a virtualization method (Container or Unikernel) and tell Oakestra where it can find your code.
+Hit save and your service is ready for deployment!

 ![](create-service.gif)